wwgc/ppbook-en/README.md

 ### Need Help

-If you have any questions about PPMessage or PPBook, visit [PPMessage Official Site](https://ppmessage.com) to ask us or open an issue in [github.com/PPMESSAGE](https://github.com/PPMESSAGE/ppmessage.git).
+If you have any questions about PPMessage or this document, visit [PPMessage Official Site](https://ppmessage.com) to ask us or open an issue in [github.com/PPMESSAGE](https://github.com/PPMESSAGE/ppmessage.git).